firstslovenia/FTCTui/README.md

 ### Command-line arguments

-FTCTUI supports passing a few extra options when running the app via command-line arguments.
+FTCTui supports passing a few extra options when running the app via command-line arguments.

 To use them, you'll need to run it manually from the terminal, such as with `.\ftctui.exe --option`, `./ftctui --option` or `ftctui --option`.